 We’ve seen our share of horses through the years and they’ve all taught us something.
 We have a much better idea of what horses serve our program, though true to form, sometimes they surprise us.
 If you’re interested in donating your horse and would like to see if it might be a fit for our program, click here or Contact above to contact Mr. Ryan.

-Our Newest Horse: Seven
+Our Newest Horse: Memphis

 Full Name: Hadassah

 Born at the Ranch, Haddie is Mr. Ryan’s horse.
 Mary, Haddie’s mother, was one of 30+ horses that our farrier rescued.
 He asked if we would be interested in housing one of the broodmares until she foaled and weaned, with the possibility of us keeping the foal.
 While Wears Valley Ranch seeks horses that are already trained, Mr. Ryan was willing to take on the responsibility and expense associated with raising a foal.
 He credits Haddie with being one of the things that has progressed his horsemanship the most.
 Many of our students have fallen in love with her and look forward to being able to ride her in the future.
 Hadassah received her name because, like Queen Esther who she is named after (Esther 2:7), she seemed to come to her role in life for “such a time as this.”
 (Esther 4:14)

 Full Name: Holidocs Hot Rod

 Hot Rod is a registered American Quarter Horse Horse.
 Bred and started as a reining horse, he spent a number of years doing mostly trail rides.
 He’s everything you would expect from a Quarter Horse–smooth moving and versatile–which is good because we ask him to do just about everything from herding cows to jumping and even recently starting him in training as a vaulting horse.

 Birthday: April 18, 2008